The single biggest mistake you make when writing proposals and how to overcome it

 Then reality comes in as your proposal gets rejected.
-While the prospect may give you some reason that sounds plausible, the truth is that 90% of the time your proposals are getting rejected because you rushed into sending it.>90% of the time your proposals are getting rejected because you rushed into sending it
+While the prospect may give you some reason that sounds plausible, the truth is that 90% of the time your proposals are getting rejected because you rushed into sending it.

 You were scared

 The biggest reason that you rush out your proposals without really digging in to what the prospect needs is that you’re scared.
 You’re scared that you’ll loose the prospect because someone else will come along and do the work.

 Of course after that the regular business nightmare follows.
 There are no more clients, that was your last chance and you blew it by being to slow.
 Then your business tanks and you need to go back to slinging coffee or even worse back to that old boss you swore you’d never work for again.

 Seeing it in writing it’s clearly an unbelievable scenario, but all businesses worry about this at some point.

 When prospects ask for a proposal, never say you’ll send it over the phone.

 The rush hurts value